 During 2016, the Company received from the GAZT a withholding tax assessment on international operators networks rentals outside Saudi Arabia for the years from 2004 to 2015 for an amount of SR 3.1 billion.
-As the Saudi tax regulation does not cover withholding tax on the rental of international operators and networks as well as a recognition of source of income not from Saudi Arabia therefore this service should not be subject to taxation.
-Accordingly, the Company is in the process of taking all necessary procedures to object this assessment.
-Based on the opinions of specialists, the nature of this difference, and existing provisions, the Company's management believes that the result of these objections would be favorable to the Company and will not result to any additional provision.
+As the Saudi tax regulations does not cover withholding tax on the rental of international operators' networks as well as a recognition of source of income outside Saudi Arabia, management believes that this service should not be subject to taxation.
+Accordingly, the Company has submitted its objection to the withholding tax assessment.
+Based on the opinions of specialists, the nature of the services and existing provisions of the Saudi tax regulations, the Company's management believes that the result of these objections will be favorable to the Company and will not result to any additional provision.